-"Re-service" means the transfer of food that is unused and returned by a consumer after being served or sold and in the possession of the consumer, to another person.
+"Re-service" means the transfer to another person of food that is unused and returned by a consumer after being served or sold and in the possession of the consumer.

 "Safe materials" means articles manufactured from or composed of materials that may not reasonably be expected to result, directly or indirectly, in their becoming a component of or otherwise affecting the characteristics of any food.
-If materials used are food additives or color additives as defined in Section section 201(s) or (t) of the federal Federal-Food, Drug, and Cosmetic Act [, (21 USC 301] et seq.), they are "safe" only if they are used in compliance conformity with regulations established pursuant to Section 409 or Section 706 of the Food, Drug and Cosmetic Act [21 USC 301]-Act.
-Other materials are "safe" only if, as used, they are not food additives or color additives as defined in Sectionsection 201(s) or (t) of the federal Federal Food, Drug, and Cosmetic Act and are used in compliance conformity with all applicable regulations of the Food, Drug and Cosmetic Act that are incorporated by reference in Section 750.5 of this Part and Drug Administration.
+If materials used are food additives or color additives as defined in section 201(s) or (t) of the federal Federal Food, Drug, and Cosmetic Act, (21 USC 301 et seq.), they are "safe" only if they are used in complianceconformity with regulations established pursuant to section Section 409 or Section 706 of the Food, Drug, and Cosmetic ActAct.
+Other materials are "safe" only if, as used, they are not food additives or color additives as defined in section 201(s) or (t) of the federal Federal Food, Drug, and Cosmetic Act and are used in complianceconformity with all applicable regulations of the Food, Drug, and Cosmetic Act that are incorporated by reference in Section 750.5 of this Part and Drug Administration.

-"Sanitization" means effective bactericidal treatment by a process that provides enough accumulative heat or concentration of chemicals for enough time to reduce the bacterial count, including pathogens, to a safe level (when those disease organisms which may be present are destroyed so as to prevent transfer) on cleaned food-contact surfaces of utensils and equipment the application of cumulative heat or chemicals on cleaned food-contact surfaces that, when evaluated for efficacy, is sufficient to yield a reduction of 5 logs, which is equal to a 99.999% reduction, of representative disease microorganisms of public health importance.
+"Sanitization" means the application of cumulative heat or chemicals on cleaned food-contact surfaces that, when evaluated for efficacy, is sufficient to yield a reduction of at least 5 logs, which is equal to a 99.999% reduction, of representative disease microorganisms of public health importance effective bactericidal treatment by a process that provides enough accumulative heat or concentration of chemicals for enough time to reduce the bacterial count, including pathogens, to a safe level (when those disease organisms which may be present are destroyed so as to prevent transfer) on cleaned food contact surfaces of utensils and equipment.